tanikina/claim-verification-nlp/index.md

     <details>
     <summary>Summary</summary>

-    In this paper the authors attempt to verify **complex claims** and **generate explanations** without any annotated evidence, just by using **LLMs**.
-They leverage the in-context learning ability of LLMs to translate the claim into a **First-Order-Logic (FOL)** clause consisting of predicates, each corresponding to a subclaim that needs to be verified.
+    In this paper the authors attempt to verify <b>complex claims</b> and <b>generate explanations</b> without any annotated evidence, just by using <b>LLMs<b>.
+They leverage the in-context learning ability of LLMs to translate the claim into a <b>First-Order-Logic (FOL)</b> clause consisting of predicates, each corresponding to a subclaim that needs to be verified.
 Then, they perform FOL-Guided reasoning over a set of knowledge-grounded question-and-answer pairs to make veracity predictions and generate explanations to justify the decision-making process.
-The generated answers are grounded in real-world truth via retrieving accurate information from trustworthy **external knowledge sources** (e.g. Google or Wikipedia).
+The generated answers are grounded in real-world truth via retrieving accurate information from trustworthy <b>external knowledge sources</b> (e.g. Google or Wikipedia).
     </details>

 12. Low-Shot Learning for Fictional Claim Verification